Inside Sri Lanka

 Day 07 Learn the art of tea-making

-Having taken a leisurely breakfast, you’ll enter into the world of tea.
+Having enjoyed a leisurely breakfast, you’ll enter into the world of tea.
 At a nearby plantation, you’ll watch the Tamil tea pickers at work before learning how to pluck the leaves yourself.
 You’ll then carry the leaves back to the factory, where the factory manager will guide you through the process of weighing, withering, rolling, fermenting and drying.
-For lunch today, you’ll be learning how to make a popular Sri Lankan street food dish: kottu.
+For lunch today, you’ll have the chance to make a popular Sri Lankan street food dish: kottu.
 The spicy mix of chopped up roti, stir fried vegetables and eggs is prepared to a rhythmic beat.
-Later, you’ll have time to explore the town of Ella – visiting the dramatic Nine Arches Bridge and Little Adam’s Peak – before returning to your hotel for dinner.
+Later, you’ll have time to explore the town of Ella – visiting the dramatic Nine Arches Bridge and Little Adam’s Peak – before dinner at the Chill Cafe.

 Day 08 Journey to the Indian Ocean

-Today you can put your feet up as we travel some hours south to Yala National Park.
-You’ll stop en route on the Colombo-Badulla highway to marvel at the mighty Diyaluma Falls.
-Tumbling 220 metres down a rocky escarpment, it’s the second highest (and arguably the most impressive) waterfall in the country.
-Finally arriving at your hotel, on the brink of Yala National Park, you’ll have a blissful couple of hours to unwind.
+Today you can put your feet up as we travel some hours south to Yala: Sri Lanka’s premier national park, where local villagers live side-by-side with free-roaming Jungle Book wildlife.
+Arriving at your hotel, on the edge of the national park, you’ll have the rest of the afternoon free to unwind.
 Take a refreshing dip in the pool or book in for a massage at the Balinese-inspired spa before dinner overlooking the ocean.
-You’ll want to get an early night tonight ahead of your early-morning game drive.
+Get an early night tonight ahead of your early-morning game drive.

 Day 09 Leopard spotting at Yala